Elekester/Starlit-Village/Rules/Line Strike Tournament Rules.md

 ### 2.1 Match Structure

-A match is a series of games where a player wins by reaching a set number of victories, usually two (2).
+A match is a series of games where a player wins by reaching a set number of wins, usually two (2).
 Drawn games do not count towards this goal.
 If time runs out, the winner is the player with the most game wins; if tied, the match is a draw.
 Only match results are reported at the end of the tournament.

 ### 2.2 Pregame Procedures